-- (3) EDTE 250 Education Research - (3) EDTE 251 Education for a Democratic, Pluralistic Society
+(3) EDTE 250 Education Research

+(3) EDTE 251 Education for a Democratic, Pluralistic Society

-The following courses require acceptance into Master of Arts (Educational Technology); the courses are not open to students who have not been admitted to the program:
+The following courses require acceptance into Master of Arts (Educational Technology); the courses are not open to students who have not been admitted to the program.

-(3) EDTE 280 Fundamentals of Online Pedagogy

-(3) EDTE 281 Tools and the Curriculum

-(3) EDTE 282 Strategies for Application and

-Presentation

-(3) EDTE 283 Staff Development and Presentation

-Applications

-(3) EDTE 284 Problem Solving and Project

-Development

-(3) EDTE 285 Technology and Modern Practices

-(3) EDTE 286 Special Topics in Educational

-Technology

-These courses must be taken as part of the Educational Technology cohort.
+WHO nave not been a unnitied to the program: (3) EDTE 280 Fundamentals of Online Pedagogy (3) EDTE 281 Tools and the Curriculum (3) EDTE 282 Strategies for Application and Presentation (3) EDTE 283 Staff Development and Presentation Applications (3) EDTE 284 Problem Solving and Project Developmen (3) EDTE 285 Technology and Modern Practices (3) EDTE 286 Special Topics in Educational Technology These courses must be taken as part of the Educational Technology cohort.
 The Educational Technology course work is integrated into these courses.